Exercises for Sciatica

 Other treatments for Sciatica

 Aside from regular exercise and stretching, sciatica can also be treated with over the counter Anti-inflammatory medication.
-NSAID’s (Nonsteroidal anti-inflammatory drugs) which reduce inflammation, such as Naproxen and Ibuprofen are an excellent option.
+NSAID’s (Nonsteroidal anti-inflammatory drugs) which reduce inflammation and pain such as Naproxen which is available to buy in the UK over the counter and as a prescription medicine and Ibuprofen are an excellent option.
 Most episodes of sciatica last for 5-7 weeks, but chronic inflammation of the spine can lead to sciatica which lasts for months or even years.
 For persistent and acute sciatica, physical therapy may be necessary, as it can help make living with sciatica easier in the long term.